44Shu/Machine-Learning-Interviews/src/MLSD/mlsd-ads-ranking.md

   * Factorization Machine
     * embedding based model, improves LR by automatically learning feature interactions (by learning embeddings for features)
     * w0  + \sum (w_i.x_i) + \sum\sum <v_i, v_j> x_i.x_j
-    * cons: can't learn higher order interactions from features unlike NN
+    * cons: can't learn higher order interactions from features unlike NN, and too many low order explicity feature over-engineering may cause overfit and waste of computation power
   * Deep factorization machine (DFM)
     * combines a NN (for complex features) and a FM (for pairwise interactions)
   * start with LR to form a baseline, then experiment with DCN & DeepFM
+  * Multi-class classification by predicting CTR, Conversion, Dwelling Time, etc.
+    * Multi-gate Mix of Experts
+    * Customized Gate Control
+    * Progressive Layered Extraction
+    * Experts can be DCN V2, MaskNet, Transformer
+    * Deep and Hierarchical Ensemble Network for large-scale CTR Prediction (DHEN)
+  * GCN in Recommender System
+    * Heterogenous Graph with relational edge where nodes are Ads, Users representation, and edges are their connection.
+    * Given limited data, trained to predict whether an edge will be formed between 2 heterogenous nodes.
+    * Pros: can further expand the global dependencies between user-user, ads-ads, user-ads by graph convolution over the Laplacian neighbors
+    * Cons: Not efficient in serving in real-time.
+Can be improved by importance pooling: random walk with restart to collect most important neighbors.

 * Model Training
   * Loss function: